 Remove as many as you want when you’re ready to enjoy and allow them to thaw slightly before eating.

 More energy bites recipes:

 These healthy Cookie Dough Bites are made with just a few simple ingredients and make the perfect low carb snack.
 They completely flourless and egg-free and are suitable for anyone on a paleo, keto or vegan lifestyle.

-- 1 cup creamy cashew butter , (can also sub with peanut butter, almond butter, tahini or sunbutter)
+- 3 tablespoons creamy cashew butter , (can also sub with peanut butter, almond butter, tahini or sunbutter)

 - 1 teaspoon vanilla extract